![]() |

 The Re-enacting season traditionally kicks off with parades on St. Patrick’s Day and ends Remembrance Day (November 19th) in Gettysburg with a grand procession through the main street followed by ceremonies inside the cemetery & battlefield.
 Pictures are worth a thousand words.
 Our photo album better demonstrates just what we do during the year.
 As you will see, there are several different types of events we perform:

-Educational Programs: Elementary schools invite us, typically in the spring, to give lessons to grades learning the Civil War.
-We do this by setting up a small camp with at least three soldiers and interacting with the children.
+Educational Programs: Schools invite us, typically in the spring, to give lessons to grades learning the Civil War.
+We do this by setting up a small camp with a few soldiers, interacting with the students, teaching them the basic aspects of a soldier's life including their uniforms, diet, camp life, and their weapons.

 Living History Events: These are simply educational programs held for the general public.
-An establishment, such as Old Bethpage Village Restoration or the Smithtown Historical Society will invite us to set up a full camp where we can fully engage with the general public.
-We perform ‘living history’ on our own but more often than not we join other reenacting units on Long Island.
-The season’s largest is held right on Gettysburg Battlefield along with the other regiments of the Mifflin Guard, a rare privilege indeed as the National Park Service as a rule does not allow re-enactors to perform on their lands.
+An establishment such as an Historical Society invites us to set up a full camp where we can fully engage with the general public.
+We perform 'living history'on our own but more often than not we join other reenacting units on Long Island, especially our Confederate comrades in the 9th & 30th Virginia Infantries and Co.
+H, of the 14th Brooklyn.
+Every Autumn, we host a Civil War Weekend at the Grange in Sayville where we are based to give local Long Islanders a look into our activity without having to drive hours out of state.

 Re-enactments: Ah yes, this is what gives us our name.
 Re-enactments can range in size from mere hundreds to tens of thousands of participants yet regardless of scope they all seek to meticulously recreate an actual battle as it happened.
+For these events, we combine forces with other regiments in our battalion organization, the 2nd Federal Rifles.
 These are scripted affairs so as to ensure the viewing public sees the battle as it occurred.
-More often than not, thanks to the chaos that is this hobby, re-enactments don’t unfold quite as expected nevertheless the aim is to stay true to the real battle.
-In addition to the annual re-enactments at Cedar Creek in Virginia, and Neshaminy Park in Pennsylvania, we typically attend one other ‘mega-event’ on the road, usually on big anniversary dates such as the 140th of Gettysburg or Antietam.
+More often than not, thanks to the chaos that is this calling, re-enactments do not unfold quite as expected nevertheless the aim is to stay true to the real battle.
+We typically attend one or two events on the road per season.

-We strive for authenticity but only if it does not conflict with either of these two central tenets of our hobby.
+We strive for authenticity but only if it does not conflict with either of these two central tenets.
 We all have day jobs and families and do not fancy losing life and limb senselessly.
 We are equally vigorous in excluding anyone who may threaten either or both through their behavior or carelessness.
 Hence, the following disclaimer...

-IF you believe our hobby is a means for consuming mass quantities of alcohol, we are NOT interested but strongly suggest entering a 12-Step Program.
+IF you believe our calling is a means for consuming mass quantities of alcohol, we are NOT interested but strongly suggest entering a 12-Step Program.

-IF you believe our hobby is an avenue for preaching some extremist political agenda, we are NOT interested but strongly recommend creating your own blog on the Internet.
+IF you believe our calling is an avenue for preaching some extremist political agenda, we are NOT interested but strongly recommend sticking to social media.

 IF you believe obsessing on such details as the thread count on a sack coat or what salinity of urine will give your brass buttons just the right patina of authenticity, is more important than camaraderie then we are NOT interested and strongly suggest a part-time job at the Smithsonian or New York Historical Society.